alonsogutierrez/prodev-perspectives-fe/src/data/web-terms/WebTerms.md

 ---
-sTitle: 'This Terms and Conditions was published on June 11, 2023.'
+sTitle: "This Terms and Conditions was published on June 11, 2024."
 ---

 ### Terms of Use